tru17189/alex-trujillo-portfolio/ai-hollywood.md

 ---
 <body>
   <p align="justify">
-       Imagine that you are watching a movie, your favorite actor or actress is in the lead role, and after an amazing feat he or she is able to save the world from its destruction, and everything returns to its status quo.
+    <tab>Imagine that you are watching a movie, your favorite actor or actress is in the lead
+   role, and after an amazing feat he or she is able to save the world from its destruction, and everything returns to its status quo.
 In the epilogue of the movie, the main character is finally relaxing after such a big adventure, when out of nowhere, a mysterious character shows up.